adam-mcdaniel/sage/README.md

 [![Presentation](assets/presentation.png)](https://github.com/adam-mcdaniel/sage-os)

 Sage's FFI is simple and can directly call C functions or backend-specific builtins.
-Check out the [web-demo](https://adam-mcdaniel.net/sage)'s FFI example that calls some JavaScript code.
+Check out the [web-demo](https://adam-mcdaniel.net/sage)'s FFI example that calls some JavaScript code to draw graphics or alert the user!

 ## How do I use Sage?